minima-global/minidocs/docs/learn/mmrdatabase.md

 ![MMR Database](/img/learn/mMRDatabase4Lm.svg#gh-light-mode-only)![MMR Database](/img/learn/mMRDatabase4Dm.svg#gh-dark-mode-only)

-Users do not store the complete MMR for all the coins in the system, as this would be too burdensome, rather they only store the entries relevant to their own coins which must be provided as CoinProofs in the Transaction Witness when they wish to spend their coins.

-Each entry in the MMR is defined by its attributes:
+Each entry in an MMR is defined by its attributes:

 | MMREntry Attribute | Description | Type |
 | :----------------- | ----------- | ---- |